-A decade later, I've returned to film and photography to give human dimension to global social and environmental issues.
+A decade later, I've returned to film, photography, and live performance to give human dimension to global social and environmental issues.
 Cross-cultural representation is no less complicated than when I was a student.
 But now I'm creating a platform to share the stories of people who have become my friends and colleagues—youth, activists, educators, scientists, and community leaders endeavoring to improve their communities and the world.

 I earned my B.A. in Communications from Northwestern University where I studied media, performance, and human rights under my beloved advisor, Dr. Soyini Madison.
 During this time, I spent a year in the West African nation of Mali to train alongside the members of Troupe Don, a performance company that uses music, dance, and theater as tools for human rights and public health education.

 In 2008, I went to India for the first time to study Buddhism in a monastery in Bodh Gaya, Bihar, the place of the Buddha's enlightenment.
 This was the first of my five years living in India and the beginning of my love for South Asian philosophy, history, languages, and cultures.